You wouldn’t believe how actually easy is it to transform naturally from fat to fit in a year.

 There is a big difference between uncooked rice and cooked one in terms of calories per gram.
 When you cook rice, it absorbs water.
 It then weights much more than raw rice.

-Thanks to this mistake, I accounted two times more calories than I should.
-Instead of recommended deficit of 250 calories, I was in fact a 500 calories deficit.
+Thanks to this mistake, I accounted for two times more calories than I should.
+Instead of a recommended deficit of 250 calories, I was, in fact, a 500 calories deficit.

 One day, I had to log some broccoli and Myfitnesspal suggested boiled broccoli as the first choice.
 I was like.